mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Recovering-Your-Keys-Without-the-MMGen-Software.md

 #### <a id="a_gk">Generating the keys</a>

-The MMGen key-generating algorithm uses a chain of SHA-512 hashes with double SHA-256 branches to generate the keys from which each address is derived.
+MMGen Wallet’s key-generating algorithm uses a chain of SHA-512 hashes with double SHA-256 branches to generate the keys from which each address is derived.
 To obtain the chain’s first link, we make a single SHA-512 hash of the seed and save it in binary form:

 ```bash